 High School (NFSHSA)

-A high school and youth game lasts 32 minutes, consisting of four quarters, each eight minutes long.
+A youth and high school basketball game lasts 32 minutes, consisting of four 8-minute quarters.
 Its actual duration is about 90 minutes.

 Middle School